 - Aggression toward children

 - Aggression toward other dogs

-Although personally an owner may be the most concerned about aggression directed toward one’s self, in a way, the most dangerous forms of canine aggression are stranger-directed and child-directed.
+Although personally, an owner may be the most concerned about aggression directed toward oneself, in a way, the most dangerous forms of canine aggression are stranger-directed and child-directed.

 Stranger-directed dog aggression (7) is dangerous because a stranger’s behavior is impossible to predict, and they may go as far as suing the owner for any damage incurred.